anannyamathur/Neural-Networks-Learning/README.md

 - NNCOSTFUNCTION implements the neural network cost function for a two layer neural network which performs classification
 - RANDINITIALIZEWEIGHTS randomly initialize the weights of a layer with L_in incoming connections and L_out outgoing connections
+- SIGMOIDGRADIENT returns the gradient of the sigmoid function evaluated at z